Director: Apichatpong Weerasethakul

 His last feature-length film, Uncle Boonmee Who Can Recall His Past Lives was justly celebrated at Cannes in 2010, making the wait for the follow-up to such success seem extra long.
 Cemetery Of Splendour reveals that (relatively) increased notoriety has done little to change the processes by which Weerasethakul works, which is rather good news for all concerned.

 As with his last, convalescence and past lives play heavy roles in Cemetery Of Splendour.
-Jen (Jenjira Pongpas Widner) is an aging woman with one leg 10cm shorter than the other, who is visiting her old school, recently remodeled as a hospital treating a group of soldiers who are plagued by a constant need to sleep.
+Jen (Jenjira Pongpas Widner) is an ageing woman with one leg 10cm shorter than the other, who is visiting her old school, recently remodelled as a hospital treating a group of soldiers who are plagued by a constant need to sleep.
 They lie passively in rows of beds beside looming tubes of florescent light which run slowly through the colours of the rainbow.
 Jen becomes patron to one patient, Itt (Banlop Lomnoi), whom she comes to think of as her “new son”.
 During her stay she also becomes fascinated by a young woman named Keng (Jarinpattra Rueangram) who has an uncanny clairvoyance and seems able to communicate with the sleeping soldiers.

 As is perhaps to be expected from Weerasethakul, this summation is both everything and nothing.
 Events unfurl at a tremendously unhurried pace.
 There is no score to speak of, rather we are bathed in the ambient sounds of this retreat, which comes to feel like a small oasis in the bustling world frequently spied at the edges of the frame.
 Comparatively, Cemetery Of Splendour is a more cosmopolitan film than it’s predecessor, yet the same aura of hazy timelessness persists.
 Weerasethakul invites a feeling of dozing in his audience, which is not to say that the film is dull or boring (two of the laziest words a critic can use), rather that the film is uncommonly tranquil.
 It’s meditative.